wireapp/wire-server/docs/developer/processes.md

 The following processes only apply to Wire employees working on this code base.

+## Inspect helm charts before releasing them

+`make charts` will create a partial copy of the `./charts` folder under `./.local/charts/` and set helm chart versions as well as docker tags.

+`make chart-<chart-name>` can be used to copy & version-pin a single chart before its release.

+*See the `CHARTS` variable in the top-level Makefile for the current default list of charts.*

 ## Run wire-server integration tests inside kubernetes using helm

 You need kubectl, helm, and a configured kubernetes cluster